always-developing/Rollcall.Extensions.Microsoft.DependencyInjection/NuGet_README.md

     dotnet add package Rollcall.Extensions.Microsoft.DependencyInjection

 Or via NuGet Packager Manager in Visual Studio

-Direct link to Rollcall on NuGet: [https://www.nuget.org/packages/Rollcall.Extensions.Microsoft.DependencyInjection/](https://www.nuget.org/packages/Rollcall.Extensions.Microsoft.DependencyInjection/)

 ## How to use Rollcall
 ### Configuring the dependency injection container